-This, by far though, is my favourite way to eat it!
-I’m serious; I really didn’t think I was going to be able to finish taking the pictures for this post before digging right in and devouring this entire thing!
+The first time I made this dish, I really didn’t think I was going to be able to finish taking the pictures for this post before digging right in and devouring the entire thing!
 The only thing that saved me from doing so, was the fact that the dip was piping hot.

 Now, this is certainly a recipe that you want to keep close at hand.
 It takes literally 30 minutes from start to finish and uses as little as three ingredients.
 Yes, three!!
 Your guests will think you spent quite a bit of time preparing this dip, when in fact, you were out getting your nails done or perusing the tool aisle at Home Depot – you decide which you want to do; no judging here!

-- 1 cup marinara sauce
+- 2 cups marinara sauce

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ½ teaspoon dried oregano (optional)
+- 1/2 teaspoon dried oregano, optional

-- ¼ teaspoon ground black pepper (optional)
+- 1/4 teaspoon ground black pepper, optional

 - Preheat oven to 350 degrees.